 We may have to send personal information overseas, for example, if required to complete a transaction or where we outsource a function to an overseas contractor.
-Your personal information may be disclosed to staff in ING Group entities in Singapore and the Netherlands if necessary to administer our relationship with you; if those entities provide services to, or functions for, ING DIRECT; for transactional reasons; or to comply with Australian and global regulatory requirements applying to us or the ING Group (including to comply with requests for information received by overseas regulators).
+Your personal information may be disclosed to staff in ING Group entities in Singapore and the Netherlands if necessary to administer our relationship with you; if those entities provide services to, or functions for, ING DIRECT; for transactional reasons; or to comply with Australian and global regulatory requirements applying to us or the ING Group (including requests from government bodies and agencies such as the Australian Taxation Office, and to comply with requests for information received by overseas regulators).

 We, or other ING Group entities, may provide you with further information about ING Group products and services unless you tell us not to.